Study Accounting in UK

 A 2:1 degree and IELTS 6.5+

-Financial Manager, Consultant, Specialist roles
+Financial Manager, Consultant, and Specialist roles

-Popular Accounting Specializations in the UK
+Popular Accounting Specialisations in the UK

 • Financial Accounting: Focuses on the preparation, analysis, and interpretation of financial statements.
 Ideal for those looking to work in audit or corporate reporting.